yingkwanyue/RepData_PeerAssessment1/PA1_template.md

 dat <- read.csv("activity.csv")
 ```

-The format of the "date" column should be changed from character to date format.
+The format of the "date" column is changed from character to date format.

 ```r